 Make Work Meaningful

-The now famous study from Dr. Adam Grant found that call center employees at the University of Michigan who had the task of cold calling alumni to ask for money performed better when they got to meet scholarship recipients and speak to them first hand.
+The now-famous study from Dr. Adam Grant found that call center employees at the University of Michigan who had the task of cold calling alumni to ask for money performed better when they got to meet scholarship recipients and speak to them first hand.
 Once the call center workers realized the impact of their work, they became motivated to work harder, which eventually increased weekly revenue by 400%.

-Meaning can be sources from many different areas on the job, anything from having learning and growth opportunities, to seeing the impact of the end-results on those who benefit from the work that was done.
+Meaning can be sourced from many different areas on the job, anything from having learning and growth opportunities, to seeing the impact of the end-results on those who benefit from the work that was done.
 For example, Golden 1 Credit Union abides by a “stronger together” community approach and ensures this is not only apparent in their vision statement, but extends to every aspect of the organization.
 It’s clear that regardless of the exact source of this meaning, it nurtures a more positive, proactive employee.

 You can encourage positive psychology in your customer service organization by creating a culture that allows for greater empathic concern for fellow employees, celebrates the wins, and strives to make work more meaningful.
 While this may seem ornamental to providing excellent customer service, positive customer service reps will be friendly and more engaged with customers.
 They’ll also get along better with other team members and put in extra effort to deliver WOW service experiences.
 In this environment, both your employees and the business succeed.